 Deals, Promotions & Discounts

 Sales and promos aren't always common with Republic Wireless.
 For instance, you may receive a $125 discount off of the Samsung Galaxy S7.
 The sales may also be extremely limited to a couple of phones.
 However, you're saving a lot with the phone plans anyway, so it's a welcoming price to pay.

 Republic Wireless Coverage

-Republic Wireless relies on two networks: the Sprint and T-Mobile networks.
+Republic Wireless' coverage map reveals that the MVNO relies on two networks: the Sprint and T-Mobile networks.
 Though the Sprint and T-Mobile networks aren't the best available, they are incredibly solid, especially in urban areas.
 That being said, they only serve as backups: all phone usage will primarily go through Wi-Fi.

-You can compare theses two networks with the Verizon and AT&T networks with our guide, "Who Has the Best Cell Phone Coverage?"
+You can compare these two networks with the Verizon and AT&T networks with our guide, "Who Has the Best Cell Phone Coverage?"

 The value of Republic Wireless' plans are phenomenal, and the service is praised by the press, but how does the customer service rank?

 According to the official site of Republic Wireless and at the time of this writing, the provider has received a 90 percent satisfaction rate (of the last 100 customer ratings).
 The rate is incredibly high, though the service aims strictly for 100 percent.